-Wherever possible, any extensive catering facility, particularly those with deep fat fryers, should be located in separate buildings.
+Wherever possible, any extensive catering facilities, particularly those with deep fat fryers, should be located in separate buildings.
 If located within other buildings they should be separated from the rest of the building by fire-resisting construction and provided with adequate ventilation.
-Where flues pass through any part of the structure, the structure should be protected by fire-resisting construction and the flue should terminate at a point where emissions can disperse in the open air.
+Where flues pass through any part of the structure, they should be protected by fireresisting construction, and the flue should terminate at a point where emissions can disperse in the open air.
 Where fire shutters are used these should be capable of operating both manually and by fusible link.
-Where a fire detection and warning system is installed the fire shutter should also be designed to close on activation of the system via a controlled geared mechanism.
+Where a fire detection and warning system is installed, the fire shutter should also be designed to close on the activation of the system.
+Any automatic shutter should operate via a controlled geared mechanism.